[Editor’s Note: Click here for the SHOT Show 2020 coverage.]

 FN 15 Tactical Carbine FDE P-LOK

 This rifle is an extension of the company’s growing line of commercial FN 15 AR-style rifles.
-This model has a chrome lined barrel, three prong flash hider, mid-length gas system and is finished in flat dark earth.
+This model has a chrome-lined barrel, three-prong flash hider, mid-length gas system and is finished in flat dark earth (FDE).
 The handguard uses the M-LOK standard for attaching accessories.
+PSA has the whole line here.

 Phoenix Weaponry .45-70 Auto